Early Career Researcher Development

 It is vitally important that we encourage, recognise and reward research talent in order to become a location of choice for staff at all career stages.

-We support and develop our research-active staff through the Individual Research Plans, allowing us to help build and plan their careers.
-We provide a comprehensive suite of training courses aimed at ECRs, full course listing can be found here.
+We support and develop our research-active staff through the Research and Innovation Allowance (RIA) allowing us to help build and plan their careers.
+We provide a number of professional development sessions aimed at ECRs.

 - Those with a doctorate who had their doctoral viva not more than 5 years from the application closing date - Leverhulme.